pathminder/pathminder.github.io/_classes/mystic.md

   - name: maneuvers
     levels: [1]
     text: |
       A mystic begins her career with knowledge of seven martial maneuvers.
 The disciplines available to her are Elemental Flux, Mithral Current, Riven Hourglass, Shattered Mirror, Solar Wind, and Veiled Moon.
+The mystic may also exchange access to one of her martial disciplines for the Unquiet Grave discipline.
+She gains the associated skill of each of her disciplines as a class skill.

       Once the mystic knows a maneuver, she must ready it before she can use it (see Maneuvers Readied, below).
 A maneuver usable by mystics is considered an extraordinary ability unless otherwise noted in it or its discipline's description.
 A mystic's maneuvers are not affected by spell resistance, and she does not provoke attacks of opportunity when she initiates one.